SRINIVASMACHERLA/distributedcache_process1/README.md

 # distributedcache_process1
 This represents one cache node instance of distributed cache system.
 It uses a package distributedcache which has core logic of caching system.
 Check readme file of it.

-Intall STS (Spring Tool Suite) to work on it.
+Intall eclipse to work on it (if not).

 To start cache instance
 1. checkout distributedcache package (if not) and build it using maven build tool.